Amirhossein8118/music-player/README.md

 ## Project Description

 This project is a music player app with playlist.
-It allows users to play music, The app uses a database to store music files and playlist information, and provides a user-friendly interface for users to interact with the app.
+It allows users to play music, The app uses a database to store music files and playlist information, and provides a user-friendly interface for users to interact with the app. also you can see [this Demo](https://amirhossein8118.github.io/music-player/) online

 ## Features